Daniel Nettle

-Daniel Nettle (born 1970) is a British behavioural scientist, biologist and social scientist.
-He is notable for his research that integrates psychology with evolutionary and comparative biology.
+Daniel Nettle (born 1970) is a behavioural and cognitive scientist.
+His research often draws on evolutionary biology and anthropology, and addresses social, cultural, economic and political questions.
 After obtaining a BA in Psychology and Philosophy at Oxford University, Nettle went on to complete a PhD in Biological Anthropology at University College London.
 He is a CNRS senior researcher at the Institut Jean Nicod, an interdisciplinary research institute associated with the Ecole Normale Superieure and EHESS in Paris.
 He was President of European Human Behaviour and Evolution Association (EHBEA) from 2013 to 2016.

-Daniel Nettle is the author of several books, most notably, Happiness: The Science Behind Your Smile (2005), Personality: What Makes You the Way You Are (2007), Tyneside Neighbourhoods: Deprivation, Social Life and Social Behaviour in One English City (2015), and Hanging on to the Edges: Essays on Science, Society and the Academic Life.
-The last two are free open-access e-books.
-He is also a coauthor of the 2025 book Basic Income: The Policy That Changes Everything.
+Daniel Nettle is the author or co-author of a large number of articles in peer-reviewed academic journals, many of which are available open access, as well as eleven books.